This Is the Easiest Way to Tell if Your Eggs Are Old

 How to Properly Store Eggs

-Despite their clever design, ceramic egg dishes or the plastic trays in refrigerator doors are not the ideal location for storing your fresh eggs.
+Despite their clever design, ceramic egg dishes or the plastic trays in refrigerator doors are not the ideal location for storing your fresh eggs (same goes for milk).
 Leave eggs you buy in the carton you purchased them in to protect them from bacteria and cracking, and place them on an inside shelf.
-In a fridge door, they’re more likely to crack with all the movement.
+In a fridge door, they're more likely to crack with all the movement.
 Plus, temperatures on a fridge door are not consistent.
 You invite bacteria growth if you let your eggs warm and cool repeatedly.

 Before you stash the carton in the fridge, take a moment to turn each egg so that the narrowed end is in the cup and the wider end is pointing up.